-Our schools operates safer recruitment procedures including making sure that:
+CELT operates safer recruitment procedures including making sure that:

-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

-All CELT schools hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
-Best practice recommends schools still take responsibility for updating their own SCR.

-All CELT schools comply with the requirements of KCSIE, (September 2020) - Part 3.
+We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+CELT complies with the requirements of KCSIE, (September 2021) - Part 3.